shawnlikescode/pith/README.md

 ### Step 4: View Entries

-- [ ] Create a "View Entries" screen
+- [x] Create a "View Entries" screen
-- [ ] Load all saved entries from storage
+- [x] Load all saved entries from storage
-- [ ] Display them in a simple list (just title and first few words of note)
+- [x] Display them in a list (just title and first few words of note)
-- [ ] Add navigation between Add and View screens
+- [x] Add Add entry from View screens

 ### Step 5: Search